 Is STD testing part of a well-woman exam?

 While tests for STDs can be performed as part of a well-woman visit, they are not typically included unless specifically requested by the patient.
 In order to be tested for STDs, the patient will need to provide a blood or urine sample (or both), which is not usually a part of a well-woman visit.

-However, if you are STD positive and are exhibiting symptoms that your doctor is able to identify, it’s likely that your doctor will recommend testing.
+If you are exhibiting symptoms, it’s likely that your doctor will recommend STD testing.
 However, it’s important to note that most STDs are asymptomatic, and even when symptoms are present, they might not be discernible to you or your doctor.

-If you’ve been experiencing any symptoms that could be related to an STD, it’s important to share that information with your doctor.
-Whether the symptoms are caused by an STD or not, it’s important to discuss them with your physician so that they might help you identify other possible causes for the symptoms.
-Common symptoms associated with STDs include unusual vaginal discharge, painful urination, fever, abdominal pain, itching, spotting between periods or painful intercourse.
+If you’ve been experiencing symptoms that could be related to an STD, it’s important to share that information with your doctor.
+Whether the symptoms are caused by an STD or not, it’s important to discuss them with your physician so appropriate testing and treatment will be done.
+Common symptoms associated with STDs include unusual vaginal discharge, painful urination, fever, abdominal pain, itching, spotting between periods, or painful intercourse.

-The most important thing to remember about your well-woman exam, or any doctor’s visit, is that it’s your time to be open and honest with your doctor about your sex life and any questions or concerns you might have.
-Be honest with your doctor about your sexual activity, including any new partners, their status or the status of their partners, safer sex practices and, of course, whether you suspect you or a partner may have contracted an STD.
-Your doctor can’t advise you on what tests or practices are best if they don’t have relevant information about your sexual experience.
+The most important thing to remember about your well-woman exam (or any doctor’s visit) is that it’s your time to be open and honest with your doctor about your sex life and any concerns you might have.
+Be honest with your doctor about your sexual activity, including any new partners, their status or the status of their partners, safer sex practices, and, of course, whether you suspect you or a partner may have contracted an STD.
+Your doctor can’t advise you on what tests or practices are best without pertinent information about your sex life.